ruuddrummen/react-signal-forms/README.md

 > ⚠️ This library is brand new and under heavy development.
 You can follow its progress in the [releases](https://github.com/ruuddrummen/react-signal-forms/releases) and [project](https://github.com/users/ruuddrummen/projects/1).
 For now everything is still subject to change, as we are only just getting started.
 The docs will be updated as development progresses.

-The form library that conforms to your needs.
-Start with what you need now, plug in what you need later.
-A forms library which aims to provide a high performance modular and extensible experience by leveraging signals with [@preact/signals-react](https://github.com/preactjs/signals).
+A forms library which aims to provide a high performance modular experience by leveraging signals with [@preact/signals-react](https://github.com/preactjs/signals).

 - Easy to use, easy to extend.
 Built from the ground with an DX friendly [plugin model](#plugins).
-  - Pick and choose what you need.
+  - Pick and choose from the built-in plugins that fit your needs.
   - Plug in your own.
-- Add built-in context aware rules to your fields or create your own.
+- Add built-in context aware and typesafe rules to your fields or create your own.
   - Like `required()`, `requiredIf(...)`, `applicableIf(...)`, `computed(...)`, etc.
 - Only calculates and renders what is necessary [without you needing to think about it](#rules-and-signals).
 - Field and rule specifications are separated from presentation, so UI components don't get clogged with configuration and business rules.